#EndAnglophoneCrisis: Mbappe joins Onana, Song to call for peace in Cameroon | Goal.com

 The Anglophone crisis, however, started in 2016 when the English-speaking minority protested against the Francophone-dominated government but it turned violent a year later after the government's use of force to stop their demonstrations.

-Following PSG 2-0 win over Istanbul Basaksehir in the Uefa Champions League, Mbappe took to social media to show his support for the African country after some Indomitable Lions players expressed their concern.
+Following PSG's 2-0 win over Istanbul Basaksehir in the Champions League, Mbappe took to social media to show his support for the African country after some Indomitable Lions players expressed their concern.

 🇨🇲🤍🕊🙏🏽#EndAnglophoneCrisis— Kylian Mbappé (@KMbappe) October 28, 2020